vmware/vic-product/docs/setup/alpha/known-issues-limitations.md

 ###Admiral can’t map to port 80 when used with Linux Hosts and Docker Engine

 The Admiral container agent that gets instantiated on Linux hosts running Docker Engine uses port 80 and so user containers cannot be mapped out on port 80.
 This is being fixed by the Admiral engineering team.
 Admiral deploying to a VIC endpoint doesn’t experience this problem since the Admiral container agent is not instantiated on the VCH.

-###VIC can’t work with the extended image path

-Admiral, by default, includes the entire path to describe the image location (e.g. registry.hub.docker.com/library/busybox).
-This will not work when deploying to a VIC endpoint.
-As a workaround you can remove the registry address (e.g. use instead library/busybox).

 ###Admiral only support the exec form